minerllabs/minerl/docs/source/environments/index.rst

 .. caution::
-    In the MineRL Diamond Competition, many environments are provided for training, however competition agents will only be evaluated in :code:`MineRLObtainDiamond-v0` (Intro track) and :code:`MineRLObtainDiamondVectorObf-v0` (Research track) environments which have **sparse** rewards.
+    In the MineRL Diamond Competition, many environments are provided for training.
+    However, competition agents will only be evaluated in the :code:`MineRLObtainDiamond-v0` (Intro track) and :code:`MineRLObtainDiamondVectorObf-v0` (Research track) environments which have **sparse** rewards.
 For more details see `MineRLObtainDiamond-v0`_ and `MineRLObtainDiamondVectorObf-v0`_.